amitdumka/AprajitaRetailsNetworks/UI/README.md

 - [React ChartJS 2](http://reactchartjs.github.io/react-chartjs-2/#/) - Simple yet flexible React charting for designers & developers.
 - [ChromaJS](https://gka.github.io/chroma.js/) - A small-ish zero-dependency JavaScript library for all kinds of color conversions and color scales.
 - [UUID](https://github.com/uuidjs/uuid) - JavaScript library for generating random id numbers.
 - [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
-Nepcha is already integrated with Aprajita Retails Dashboard.
+Nepcha is already integrated with Aprajita Retails -Networks  .
 You can use it to gain insights into your sources of traffic.

 Let us know your thoughts below.
 And good luck with development!